barracuda-cloudgen-access/docs/docs/fyde-access-proxy/install-kubernetes.md

     - Ensure that configured public port for envoy matches the one configured in Fyde Enterprise Console for the corresponding Fyde Access Proxy

-    - If required, update service anotations to match your environment
+    - Update service anotations to match your environment

 1. Create the Fyde Proxy Orchestrator manifest file